marwaneltoukhy/clever-assesment/README.md

 This repo is for a Trial Assesment for Data Analyst position at Clever.
 This is a Python package for processing and analyzing CSV data files with a rich command-line interface.
 This tool is designed to process various data sources and generate comprehensive analysis reports.

+The main output file that matches the output sheet in the provided Google Sheet can be found at `output/output.csv`.

 ## Features

 - **CSV Processing**: Efficient processing of multiple CSV files using pandas